intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ```

 # Run Programs with Spark Submit Script
-When the dirver node on the Yarn Cluster is not able to install conda environment, it's recommended for us to use `spark-submit` script to run our program instead of `bigdl-submit`.
+When the dirver node on the Yarn Cluster is not able to install conda environment, it's recommended for users to use `spark-submit` script to submit and execute the program instead of `bigdl-submit`.
 Before running with `spark-submit`, we need:
 * Install all the dependency files that BigDL required (refer to prepare environment part) on the node which could install conda;
 * Pack the conda environment to an archive on the node with conda then send it to the driver node;
 * Download and unzip a BigDL assembly package from [BigDL Release Page](https://bigdl.readthedocs.io/en/latest/doc/release.html);
 * Set the unzipped BigDL package as `${BIGDL_HOME}`;
-* Set environment variables `${SPARK_VERSION}` and `${BIGDL_VERSION}` as the version you downloaded.
+* Set environment variables `${SPARK_VERSION}` and `${BIGDL_VERSION}` as the version in your environment.

-## Quick Start
-BigDL supports the following modes when we submitting and executes programs on:
-* Yarn-Client Mode
-* Yarn-Cluster Mode

 ### Note:
 * Please make sure the `cluster_mode` parameter in `init_orca_context( )` must be `spark-submit` (default) when using `bigdl-submit` to run programs.